Medial Patella Luxation In Bulldogs

 Medial Patella Luxation (MPL) Problems and Bulldogs

-Medial patella luxation in bulldogs and French Bulldog puppies (MPL) other causes include:
+Medial patella luxation in bulldogs and French Bulldog (Bulldog MPL) CAUSE:

-- The abnormal conformation of the hip joint common to bulldogs, such as hip dyspepsia, subluxating hips joints and total luxations of bulldog hip joints)
+- Abnormal conformation of the hip joint common to bulldogs, such as hip dyspepsia, subluxation and total luxation of bulldog hip joints

 - Malformation of your bulldog femur, with abnormal angulation